Aerolamp DevKit

 To maximize the efficacy of your Aerolamp, it should be tilted to point at the opposite corner of the room.
 Position it so that the light covers areas where people spend time, and make sure that nothing is blocking the light.

-If it is not possible to install your Aerolamp at least 8.5 feet up, you can do a few things to minimize any overexposure risk:
+If it is not possible to install your Aerolamp at least 8.5 feet above the floor, Aerolamp can still be used safely.

 - Install the lamp somewhere people usually aren't facing - for example, behind a couch, rather than above a television.